 Do you feel like a loner, hermit, or lone wolf these days?
 Ironically, you’re not alone in having these feelings.
 The World Health Organization (WHO) reports that 1 in 6 people worldwide are currently experiencing loneliness and social isolation.
 As social isolation becomes more widespread, it leads to a whole host of health challenges.
 And among those, social isolation and addiction are often interconnected.

 It’s possible to have solitude and live alone without socially isolating yourself.
 In fact, some regular alone time can help rejuvenate you, especially if you’re introverted.
-So what does social isolation look like?
-Here are some common social isolation symptoms and signs:
+However, if you’re trying to overcome substance abuse, isolating yourself won’t help.
+Isolation and addiction will feed off each other, making your situation worse.

 - Avoiding social interactions, especially those you previously enjoyed